christrumble/KBMH/Proposed_Follow_Up_Discovery_Sessions.md

 ## Executive Summary

-Based on the comprehensive analysis of questionnaires and requirements maps across all 8 business process areas, this document proposes **24 follow-up discovery sessions** to complete the Discovery phase of the NetSuite/Orion implementation.
+Based on the comprehensive analysis of questionnaires and requirements maps across all 8 business process areas, this document proposes **29 follow-up discovery sessions** to complete the Discovery phase of the NetSuite/Orion implementation.
 These sessions address outstanding requirements, clarify implementation approaches, and validate critical decisions before moving to the Realize phase.

+**Update:** Financial Management expanded from 3 to 8 sessions based on detailed requirements analysis.
+High-priority sessions identified for Revenue Recognition, Chart of Accounts Design, and Commission Structure require dedicated focus due to complexity and impact on implementation.

 ## Session Overview by Business Process Area